pywbem/pywbemtools/docs/appendix.rst

       double quotes.

    default connection
-      A connection definition in the :ref:`--server general option` that is used by pywbemcli as the :term:`current connection` if pywbemcli is started without any connection definition (no :ref:`--server general option`, :ref:`--mock-server general option`, or :ref:`--name general option`).
+      A connection definition in the :term:`connections file` that is used by pywbemcli as the :term:`current connection` if pywbemcli is started without any connection definition (no :ref:`--server general option`, :ref:`--mock-server general option`, or :ref:`--name general option`) and the default connection is defined.
-      A connection definition in the :term:`connections file` becomes the current connection on pywbemcli startup if it is defined using the :ref:`connection select command`.
+      A connection definition in the :term:`connections file` becomes the default connection on pywbemcli startup if it is defined using the :ref:`connection select command` and the ``--default option`` is used.

    current connection
-      The connection definition in pywbemcli that is currently active; the target WBEM server for pywbemcli commands.
-The current server is defined either upon startup (:ref:`--server general option`,
+      The connection definition in pywbemcli that is currently active; it is the target connection for pywbemcli commands.
+The current server is created on pywbemcli startup with the following options :ref:`--server general option`,
-      :ref:`--mock-server general option`, or :ref:`--name general option` or :term:`default connection`) or with the :ref:`connection select command`.
+      :ref:`--mock-server general option`, or :ref:`--name general option` or if a :term:`default connection`) has been defined.
+The current sconnection can be changed in the interactive mode with the :ref:`connection select command`.

 .. _`Profile advertisement methodologies`: